Fuhan-Yang/cdc_r_class/README.md

 # CDC R class
-## Git and GitHub workshop, May 8 2025 in Roybal Campus, CDC
+## Git and GitHub workshop

 This workshop will provide some basic Git knowledge to CDC researchers.

+Instructor:
+Name: Fuhan Yang